thearian/language/README.md

-# Language: a programming language
+# Language: simplify your programming language
 > this repository is in development and is not recommended to be used.

 Langauge is a programming language simplifier.
 It uses an open source one-to-one regex language map